 New DWI laws going into effect on July 1, 2011, will impose stiffer penalties on individuals charged with driving while impaired while offering an incentive to stay on the straight and narrow.
 The law will provide offenders with an alternative to license revocation in an effort to balance the interests of public safety with the need to provide offenders with a means of getting to work.

 Minnesota Ignition Interlock Program

-The program consists of a device being installed onto the ignition of the offender’s car, which measures the driver’s blood alcohol content (BAC).
+The program consists of a device being installed onto the ignition system of the offender’s car.
+This device measures the driver’s blood alcohol content (BAC).
 The car cannot be started without blowing into the device and will not start at all if it measures a blood alcohol level of .02 or greater.

-The program offers an incentive, which is readily apparent to first-time offenders.
-Presently, individuals charged for their first time, who have blood alcohol concentrations between .08 and .19, can anticipate a mandatory 90 day suspension of their license.
+The program offers an incentive which is readily apparent to first-time offenders.
+Presently, individuals charged for the first time who have blood alcohol concentrations between .08 and .19, can anticipate a mandatory 90-day suspension of their license.
 They must wait 15 days to apply for a work permit.
 The new law will allow the individual charged to drive right away provided they participate in the interlock program.

 In addition to the interlock program, the new legislation will lower the bar on a key aggravating factor, increasing the likelihood that an individual arrested for driving under the influence will be charged with a more serious offense and face harsher punishment.
 In Minnesota, aggravating factors to a driving while intoxicated offense are as follows: